Why Do Cats Touch Noses?

 When cats bump noses, it may seem like they are giving each other a kiss, but this action is a form of greeting.
 Whether they touch noses with one another or bunt you with their head, body language is one of the main ways cats communicate with the beings around them.

-Cats only meow when interacting with humans, so with one another, other than hissing or yowling, physical communication is how all conversations are had.
+Cats rarely meow when not interacting with humans, so with one another, other than hissing or yowling, physical communication is how most conversations are had.
 Sniffing, whether faces or body parts, and bunting with their head helps cats gather information about people and animals they greet.
 Some cats' behaviors can mean different things, so it's crucial to observe the whole situation when a feline approaches you to find out what he is trying to say.

 How cats greet one another